 Determine what forms and deadlines are required at each of the schools you are considering.

 File the FAFSA.
 This may be done each year beginning October 1.
-Before that date, get a jump on the process by completing the following preliminary steps:

 Your Aid Package